img

 Canker sores are flat ulcers that will turn red as they begin to heal.

-But whether you have cold sores or ulcers, they are both important signs that your immune system response is poor and shouldn’t be ignored.
+Both conditions can be a sign that your immune system is poor and shouldn’t be ignored.

 References